 Adding copies of a graph to the sample as in \cref{def:Scorr} has the disadvantage that we slightly underestimate the sampling uncertainty, because the copies are not independent additional samples.
-The un-weighted mean can equivalently be obtained by scaling each individual period according to
+A different approach to obtain the correct mean is by scaling each individual period according to

-While this scaling does not influence the sample size, the effect on higher moments is much more pronounced than in the first approach because some of the \enquote{effective periods} are much larger than their actual size, giving rise to artificial outliers which were not present in the original data set.
+While this scaling does not influence the sample size, it significantly distorts the higher moments because it artificially introduces very large \enquote{effective periods}.
 Hence, we use the first approach.

 For the mean weighted by symmetry factors (\cref{def:period_mean_aut}), the graphs generated by \texttt{genrang} have the correct relative weighting, but still the normalization factor is wrong.
-To see this, note that weighting the graphs in $S_\text{corr}$ with respect to their symmetry factor reproduces the relative weight within $S$, but still, $N_\text{corr}=\abs{S_\text{corr}}>\abs{S}=N$.
-The symmetry-factor weighted mean according to \cref{def:period_mean_aut} therefore is
+To see this, note that if we were to weight the graphs in the set $S_\text{corr}$ (\cref{def:Scorr}) with respect to their symmetry factor, we reproduce the relative weight within $S$, but the number of elements is $N_\text{corr}=\abs{S_\text{corr}}>\abs{S}=N$.
+By \cref{average_symfactor}, the ratio of the two sizes is precisely the average symmetry factor, so \cref{def:period_mean_aut} can be computed as

-Finally, in \cref{sec:beta}, the beta function requires not the average, but the sum of periods.
+The beta function in \cref{sec:beta} requires not the average, but the sum of periods.
 Let $U$ be the sought-after sum over \emph{all} graphs $G$ (not just the sample), a priori, it is